HALFpipe/HALFpipe/README.md

   - For example, consider the following error message: \
     `ValueError: shape (64, 64, 33) for image 1 not compatible with first image shape (64, 64, 34) with axis == None` \
     This error message may seem cryptic at first.
 However, looking at the message more closely, it suggests that two input images have different, incompatible dimensions.
 In this case, `HALFpipe` correctly recognized this issue, and there is no need for concern.
 The images in question will simply be excluded from preprocessing and/or analysis
   - In some cases, the cause of the error can be a bug in the `HALFpipe` code.
-In this case, please submit an [issue](https://github.com/mindandbrain/halfpipe/issues/new/choose) or contact us via [e-mail](#9-contact).
+Please check that no similar issue has been reported [here on GitHub](https://github.com/mindandbrain/Halfpipe/issues).
+In this case, please submit an [issue](https://github.com/mindandbrain/halfpipe/issues/new/choose).

 ## 7. Command line flags